Skip to content

 The Rebirth era concluded and was rebranded for a short time until the event Dark Nights: Death Metal put an end to it.
 Following that, DC Comics launched the Future State event, an exploration of a possible future.
 It’s optional.

-After that, the path was cleared for the new relaunch named Infinite Frontier and a new Green Lantern title, with Geoffrey Thorneon writing duties.
+After that, the path was cleared for the new relaunch named Infinite Frontier and a new Green Lantern comic, with Geoffrey Thorne on writing duties.
 As this new Green Lantern series begins, the newly formed United Planets and the Guardians of the Universe hold an intergalactic summit to decide who can best serve and protect the cosmos from danger.

 With the majority of Green Lanterns called back to Oa, John Stewart arrives alongside Teen Lantern Keli Quintela, whose powerful gauntlet could be one of the most powerful and unstable weapons in the universe.
 With the entire landscape of the universe in flux, is this the end of the Green Lantern Corps…or a new beginning?